 Attachment No Details

 Attachment Accounts Paid - August 2019

-Voting Requirement Subject Index : Simple Majority FM045A
+Voting Requirement : Simple Majority

+Subject Index : FM045A

 Location / Property Index : N/A

-Application Index N/A
+Application Index : N/A

 TPS No 3 Zoning : N/A

-Land Use : N/A
+e : N/A

 Lot Area : N/A

 Disclosure of any Interest : N/A

 Previous Items : N/A

 Applicant : N/A

 Owner : N/A

-• Michael Costarella, Manager Corporate and Community Services
+Responsible Officer Michael Costarella, Manager Corporate and Community Services

-COUNCIL ROLE

-☐ Advocacy en Council advocates on its own behalf or on behalf of its immunity to another level of government / body / agency.

-COUN CIL ROLE Advocacy When Council advocates on its own behalf or on behalf of its community to another level of government / body / agency.
-Executive The substantial direction setting and oversight role of the Council eg. adopting plans and reports, accepting tenders, directing operations, setting and amending budgets.
+Advocacy When Council advocates on its own behalf or on behalf of its community to another level of government / body / agency. \square Executive The substantial direction setting and oversight role of the Council eg. adopting plans and reports, accepting tenders, directing operations, setting and amending budgets.
 Legislative Includes adopting local laws, town planning schemes & policies.
 Review When Council reviews decisions made by Officers.
 Quasi-Judicial When Council determines an application / matter that directly affect a person's right and interests.
 The judicial character arises from the obligation to abide by the principles of natural justice.
 Examples of quasi-judicial authority include town planning applications, building licences, applications for other permits / licences (eg under Health Act, Dog Act or Local Laws) and other decisions that may be appealable to the State Administrative Tribunal.